telerik/xaml-docs/consuming-data/wcf-service.md

-The purpose of this tutorial is to show you how to make a call to a WCF Service in the context of a {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} application.
+The purpose of this tutorial is to show you how to make a call to a WCF Service in the context of a WPF application.
 The following common tasks will be examined:

 * Adding a reference.